Wikipedia community: Recognition

 A Wikipedia Monument by sculptor Mihran Hakobyan was erected in Słubice, Poland, in 2014 to honor the Wikipedia community.
-The 2015 Erasmus Prize was awarded to the Wikipedia community for promoting the dissemination of knowledge through a comprehensive and universally accessible encyclopedia.
-To achieve that, the initiators of Wikipedia have designed a new and effective democratic platform.
+The 2015 Erasmus Prize was awarded to the Wikipedia community for promoting the dissemination of knowledge through a comprehensive and universally accessible encyclopedia, using a new and effective democratic platform.
 The prize specifically recognizes Wikipedia as a community—a shared project that involves tens of thousands of volunteers around the world."